Corporate governance

 Production/R&D In order to improve production efficiency and realize high profitability through the restructuring of the Group's production and supply system and lead business transformation, we have determined that having extensive knowledge and experience in manufacturing development is important and has been selected as a skill item.

-Human resource development We believe it is important for employees to have broad knowledge and experience in the field of human resource development, and have selected this as a skill item so that each employee can work with enthusiasm and a sense of fulfillment and make the most of their abilities according to their career.
+Human Resources Development We have selected broad knowledge and experience in the field of human resource development as a skill item, as we believe it is important for each employee to be able to work with enthusiasm and a sense of fulfillment, and to be able to maximize their abilities according to their career.

 DX In order to strongly promote new sales activities and business transformation using DX and AI and to work to solve various corporate and social issues, we have determined that having extensive knowledge and experience in DX and AI is important and therefore selected them as skills.